minho42/blog/public/posts/first-impression-of-whisper/index.md

 whisper audio_ko.mp3 --model base --language ko
 ```

-Using any other models bigger than 'base' was way too slow for my old macbook (2015).
+Using any other models bigger than 'base' was way too slow for my old macbook (2014).

 ### Output

 Command line shows some sample results on the terminal.
-Generates transcribed files: *.vtt and *.txt
+Generates transcribed files: _.vtt and _.txt

 ### Impressions

 Awesome speech recognition for English.
 It can pick up my voice reading stuff in English with some accent flawlessly.